-In Sections~\ref{proplogicsec},~\ref{eqlogicsec} and~\ref{seqlogicsec} we defined, according to tradition, asymmetric and symmetric consequence relations on sets, respectively, of formulas, equations and sequents over a propositional language.
-We will see that all these notions can be reformulated in a more general categorical setting but, in order to operate such a generalization, we need notions and results that will be presented in Chapters~\ref{orderchap} and~\ref{mqchap}; therefore we postpone it to Chapter~\ref{consrelchap}.
+In Sections~\ref{proplogicsec},~\ref{eqlogicsec} and~\ref{seqlogicsec} we have defined, according to the tradition, asymmetric and symmetric consequence relations on sets, respectively, of formulas, equations and sequents over a propositional language.
+We will see that all these notions can be reformulated in a more general categorical setting but, in order to operate such a generalization, we need notions and results that we will present in Chapters~\ref{orderchap} and~\ref{mqchap}; therefore we postpone it to Chapter~\ref{consrelchap}.

 By the way, we can give a glimpse of how this abstraction will work, and make a first step in that direction, by showing a first generalization of consequence relations to powersets.
 First of all, we define~--- as the reader may expect~--- asymmetric consequence relations on an arbitrary set.